Chalk it up as a chance to learn from your mistakes. There are things you can do to make sure this doesn’t happen again.

 This is why it is so important to store sea moss gel in the refrigerator and use it within a month if possible.
 If stored in the freezer, sea moss gel can last up to six months.

 How Long Can Dry Sea Moss be Stored?

-While dried sea moss can seemingly last forever without going bad, it can lost its potency.
-A good rule of thumb for most dried herbs is to try and use it up within one year.
+While dried sea moss can seemingly last forever without going bad, it can lose its potency.
+A good rule of thumb for most dried herbs is to try and use it within one year.
 Store all dried plant products in a cool, dark environment.